Plants and Animals

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

 Houghton's goldenrod is found mostly within the Straits region, usually occurring near shore in linear interdunal areas and former embayments.
-It also inhabits alvar and bedrock beaches, and one isolated inland metapopulation is found in pine barrens associated with a high water table.
+It also inhabits alvar and bedrock beaches.

 Natural Community Types

 - Limestone bedrock lakeshore

 - Open dunes

 - Wet-mesic sand prairie